Richard Dunwoody MBE is one of the most successful jump jockeys in history.

 His best season saw Richard ride 197 winners in 1993/94.
 Yet, to the racing public, he is best known for his partnership with the hugely popular Desert Orchid.

-Dunwoody’s successes continued throughout the nineties, including a string of big race wins aboard another popular bold jumping grey, One Man, and early in 1999 he overtook Peter Scudamore’s record of all-time winners.
+Dunwoody’s successes continued throughout the nineties, including a string of big race wins aboard another popular bold jumping grey, One Man.
+Early in 1999, he overtook Peter Scudamore’s record of all-time winners.

 The Ulsterman’s eventual retirement in December 1999 was not planned.
-An injury to his right arm failed to heal properly and the three-time champion decided to call it a day.
+An injury to his right arm failed to heal correctly, and the three-time champion called it a day.

-He received an MBE in 1993 and in 2008 the University of Ulster awarded him an honorary degree in recognition of his contribution to equine sport.
+He received an MBE in 1993, and in 2008 the University of Ulster awarded him an honorary degree in recognition of his contribution to the equine sport.

 Richard Dunwoody – Life out of the saddle:

-Since retiring from horse racing, Dunwoody has undertaken a number of challenges.
+Since retiring from horse racing, Dunwoody has undertaken several challenges.

 In 2008 Richard completed a gruelling 680-mile, 48-day trek to the South Pole un-resupplied and on a new route, one that Shackleton intended to take in 1915.

-The following year, Richard undertook the ‘1000 Mile in 1000 hours Barclay Challenge‘ where he walked one mile in every hour for 42 days with minimal sleep.
+The following year, Richard undertook the ‘1000 Mile in 1000 hours Barclay Challenge‘, where he walked one Mile every hour for 42 days with minimal sleep.

 He has worked as a racing pundit for the BBC and as a sports columnist.